Get 80% off your plan for your first 6 months.*

 Calculating gross and net pay in the UK

-Understand the importance of calculating both gross and net pay and how to do it yourself with these step-by-step calculations and examples.
+Calculate both gross and net pay with these step-by-step examples.

 How to calculate gross pay

-For hourly employees, you'll need to multiply their hourly salary by the number of hours they've worked.
+For hourly employees, multiply their hourly rate by hours worked.

 How to calculate net pay from gross

-Additional deductions may include: Pension contributions, student loans, or salary sacrifice schemes.
+Additional deductions like pension contributions, student loans, or salary sacrifice schemes will reduce net pay further.

-If you don't have the resources in-house to take care of payroll, you could always outsource to a payroll professional.
-Or you could utilise accountancy tools, like Xero's payroll software, to automate these calculations for you, streamlining the payroll process.
+If you don't have the resources in-house to take care of payroll, work with a payroll professional.
+Or use payroll software to automate these calculations, streamlining the payroll process.

 Gross pay vs net pay: Where each matters

-For employers: Budget for the full gross salary plus employer costs like National Insurance contributions and pension matching.
+For employers: Budget for gross salary plus employer costs like NI contributions and pension matching.

-For employees: Base all personal financial decisions on net pay – this is your actual spending power.
+For employees: Base all financial decisions on net pay, as this reflects your actual spending power.

 Example calculation: